ChabaneAmaury/The-BlindGame-Java/README.md

 - Easy : 20s to guess
 - Medium : 15s to guess
 - Hard : 10s to guess

--Choose the category(ies) you want to use my checking the checkboxes (clicking on the category name will work too)
+- Choose the category(ies) you want to use my checking the checkboxes (clicking on the category name will work too)

 ## License